CRAMS-Dashboard/crams/README.rst

 Find out more
 -------------

-The source code is hosted at https://github.com/CRAMS-Dashboard/CRAMS
+The API source code is hosted at https://github.com/CRAMS-Dashboard/crams-api A sample AngularJS Front-end client is hosted at https://github.com/CRAMS-Dashboard/crams-frontend

 Documentation at https://crams.readthedocs.org/ includes